-Eligible Household for a Rental Project: A household must have an income meeting the income targeting commitments in the approved AHP application upon initial occupancy of the rental unit, or for projects involving the purchase or rehabilitation of rental housing that already is occupied, at the time the application for AHP subsidy is submitted to the Bank for approval.
-Additionally, the household's income in at least 20 percent of the units may not exceed 50 percent of the median income for the area.
+Eligible Household for a Rental Project: A household must have an income meeting the income targeting commitments in the approved AHP application for its General Fund upon initial occupancy of the rental unit, or for projects involving the purchase or rehabilitation of rental housing that already is occupied, at the time the application for AHP subsidy is submitted to the Bank for approval.
+Additionally, the household's income in at least 20 percent of the units may not exceed 50 percent of the median income for the area with the income limit adjusted for household size in accordance with the methodology of the applicable median income standard selected from those enumerated in the definition of "median income for the area," unless such median income standard has no household size adjustment methodology.

-Eligible Household for a Homeownership Project under the Competitive Affordable Housing Program (AHP): A household must have an income meeting the income targeting commitments in the approved AHP application at the time it is qualified by the project sponsor for participation in the project.
+Eligible Household for a Homeownership Project under the Competitive Affordable Housing Program (AHP): A household must have an income meeting the income targeting commitments in the approved AHP application for its General Fund at the time it is qualified by the project sponsor for participation in the project.
+Income targeting commitments will not exceed 80 percent of the median income for the area with the income limit adjusted for household size in accordance with the methodology of the applicable median income standard selected from those enumerated in the definition of "median income for the area," unless such median income standard has no household size adjustment methodology.

-Eligible Household for a Homeownership Project under the Down Payment Program(s): A household must have an income at or below 80 percent of the median income for the area at the time the household is accepted for enrollment by the member in the Bank's Homeownership Down Payment Program, with such time of enrollment by the member defined by the Bank in its AHP Implementation Plan.
+Eligible Household for a Homeownership Project under the Down Payment Program(s): A household must have an income at or below 80 percent of the median income for the area at the time the household is accepted for enrollment by the member in the Bank's Homeownership Down Payment Program.